-Amrich echoed the sentiment, noting that Good Vibes and Babeland are continuously reinventing how it is that they connect with shoppers.
+Amrich noted that Good Vibes and Babeland are continuously reinventing how it is that they connect with shoppers.

 “We might have a great year but we’re gonna work for that year,” she said.
 “It’s old-fashioned customer service in new and innovative ways.”

-Calling it imperative that his stores stay on track with hands-on customer service, Kaminsky said that is is necessary to ensure that customers have an enjoyable interaction with the Good Vibes/Babeland brands.
+Calling it imperative that his stores stay on track with hands-on customer service, Kaminsky said that it is necessary to ensure that customers have an enjoyable interaction with the Good Vibes/Babeland brands.